nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Centralising Tags in the Address Book

-In the previous implementation, all `Tag`s are independent of one another despite having the same tag names.
-To improve the usability of the address book, tha tags are centralised so that the user can easily manage the tags as well as searching for `Person` objects that contain the tag.
+In the previous implementation, all `Tag` objects are independent of one another despite having the same tag names.
+To improve the usability of the address book, the tags are centralised so that the user can easily manage them as well as searching for `Person` objects that contain the tag.
 This is done by creating a `UniqueTagList` within `AddressBook` which will store all tags that were created by the user.
 Whenever a command relating to `Tag` is executed, it will not only apply the changes to the `Tag` in the `UniqueTagList` but will also propagate these changes to the relevant `Person`s who contain the specified tag.
 All operations relating to the `Tag` objects are done at the `AddressBook` level to ensure that the `Tag` objects and `Person` objects are properly synchronised.